 Povar, who has served as judge since the Achievement Awards inception in 2003, said this year’s batch of 96 entries were some of the best he’s seen.
 “The quality of programs has definitely gone up and this year was perhaps the best,” Povar said.
 “Our meeting to decide the winners took almost twice as long because you could make a case for almost every entry to be recognized.
 It was indeed tough to select winners this year.”

 Chesterfield County tops the all-time Achievement Awards list with 32.
 Chesterfield County has won an award in each of the 17-year history of the program.
 Henrico County is second on the list with 27 Achievement Awards while Loudoun County is third with 22.
 Fairfax County and Prince William County are tied in fourth with 20 awards.

-The VACo Achievement Awards are a competitive program open to local government members of the association.
-VACo will present awards at Board of Supervisors meetings and recognize award-winning counties at the 2018 Annual Conference in November. |
+The VACo Achievement Awards is a competitive program open to local government members of the association.
+VACo will present awards at Board of Supervisors meetings and recognize award-winning counties at the 2019 Annual Conference in November. |